Electrical System Design – Part 1: Solar (Updated May 2018)

 Each of the panels on our roof is a 305-Watt, 24V (sometimes called “grid-tie”) polycrystalline panel, although the rated (ideal conditions) output is nearly 36V.
 The array is wired in two parallel strings of two, making it 48V nominal.
 I did this for a few reasons:

-- Also, with a 48V array, I was able to use standard 10awg leads without exceeding safe currents in the conductors.
+Also, with a 48V array, I was able to use standard 10awg leads without exceeding safe currents in the conductors.
 A 24V array would have output double the current and I’d have been stuck running either twice as many leads down from the roof (cost and space), or creating heavier-gauge leads (cost).
+Not to mention, routing leads heavier than 10awg in our cramped basement and disconnect panel would have been nearly impossible.
+It was hard enough as it was.

 The panels are fixed to our roof on an aluminum rack we built.
 Since the roof has a lot of curvature, and the panels only barely fit the roof anyway, mounting them to a rack was the simplest option.
 It is admittedly not low-profile but seriously, 1200W of panels isn't going to go unnoticed, no matter what.
 A benefit of the "ugly" rack is that we get loads of air behind the panels, which ought to keep them a bit cooler and more efficient.
 Each panel is 54lbs. and the rack weighed about 28 lbs.
 Including hardware and leads, the whole shebang is around 236lbs. on the roof.
 Each of the rack’s 6 feet are secured to the roof with 2” long SS wood screws.
 There is butyl tape between the foot and the roof membrane, and Dicor lap sealant all over the top of the foot.
 When we were rebuilding the roof, we added blocks of 2x6 lumber, braced between the rafters, which are what those feet are anchored into.
 Without that blocking, a lot more feet (with shorter screws) would have been necessary!